progitting/Eaglercraft-X-1.8.8/README.md

 <h1>Letting the game load</h1>

 <p>
 When you create a new world, it will be a black screen, or you may have spawned underground. <b>ALL YOU HAVE TO DO IS WAIT FOR 1 TO 5 MINUTES!</b> It will fix on its own.
-It will also be laggy and unstable at first, but it will smooth out after 5 to 10 minutes. <b>Keep in mind that this is an older version of Minecraft and that not everything in the real current Minecraft will be avialable, such as the newer mobs and blocks.</b>
+It will also be laggy and unstable at first, but it will smooth out after 5 to 10 minutes. <b>Keep in mind that this is an older version of Minecraft and that not everything in the real current Minecraft will be avaliable, such as the newer mobs and blocks.</b>
 </p>

 <div>